google-ai-edge/mediapipe-samples/examples/llm_inference/android/README.md

 ### Models used

-[//]: # (TODO: Update this section with proper instructions on how to download a model) You can download one of the models available on [TBD](https://ai.google.dev/tbd).
+You can download one of the [compatible models](https://developers.google.com/mediapipe/solutions/genai/llm_inference#models).

-Once you download it, place it under the path defined as `MODEL_PATH` in `InferenceModel` on the Android device (eg. `/data/local/tmp/llm/model.tflite`).
+Once you download it, place it under the path defined as MODEL_PATH in InferenceModel on the Android device (eg. /data/local/tmp/llm/model.tflite).

-The easiest way to do that would be to use Android Studio's [Device Explorer](https://developer.android.com/studio/debug/device-file-explorer)
+The easiest way to do that would be to use Android Studio's [Device Explorer](https://developer.android.com/studio/debug/device-file-explorer).

+For more details, see the [models section](https://developers.google.com/mediapipe/solutions/genai/llm_inference/android#model) in the LLM Inference guide for Android.